|Comparative Approaches to Political Theologies|

 |from the Middle Ages to the Present|

-The two-year research project "Rex nunquam moritur".
-Comparative Approaches to Political Theologies from the Middle Ages to the Present’ is carried out within the framework of the National Programme for the Development of Humanities (module 2.1).
-Its main objective is to propose a broad and versatile description of the theme indicated in the title, which eludes a sharp and universally acceptable definition.
+The research project ‘Rex nunquam moritur: Comparative Approaches to Political Theologies from the Middle Ages to the Present’ was carried out within the framework of the National Programme for the Development of Humanities (module 2.1) between July 2014 and January 2017.
+Its main objective was to investigate the cultural specificity and inner dynamics of political powers and the ways they were influenced by political theologies throughout the centuries.

 Project coordinators: Karolina Mroziewicz and Aleksander Sroczyński.